Cammeraygal High School

 Languages

-In NSW high schools, languages is a key learning area.
+At Cammeraygal High School, languages are a key learning area.